1922 Pittsburgh Panthers football team: Game summaries

-at Cincinnati
+At Cincinnati

 The opening game of the 1922 season was against the Cincinnati Bearcats led by first year coach George McLaren.
-McLaren played for Warner at Pitt from 1915-1918 and captained the 1918 team.
+McLaren played for Warner at Pitt from 1915 to 1918 and captained the 1918 team.
 He started his coaching career at Kansas State Normal College in 1919 and then moved to Arkansas for the 1920 and 1921 seasons.

 The Bearcat lineup included a number of players from last year's squad.
 Their fullback and captain, Mike Palmer, was declared eligible after some scholastic difficulty and inserted into the lineup.

 After the scare Cincinnati gave the Panthers last year, Coach Warner jogged their memory: "Some of you fellows remember that Cincinnati handed us a surprise package last fall on our own grounds," said Warner.
 "We defeated them, but not by a very creditable score.
 They will be much harder to beat today, and any lapses on your part are liable to prove fatal to our chances.
 I want every man to go in there to fight from the first whistle until the game is over, and, if I find any man doing less than what I considered his best, he will be yanked without ceremony."

 Charles Bowser started at quarterback and captain Tom Holleran rested his ankle for the Lafayette game.
 Tackles Ulhard Hangartner and Edmund Fredette, center John Miller and halfback William Flanagan started their first game for the varsity.

 The Panthers obeyed their coach and routed the hapless Bearcats 37–0.
 Six touchdowns were scored with John Anderson and Carl Sauer each tallying two.
 Orville Hewitt and Karl Bohren added one each.
 "The feature play of the game came late in the fourth quarter, when Bohren broke away around left end and then cut over to the right side of the field and ran 53 yards to the goal line."

 The glaring negative of the game was the inability to convert extra points.
 Frank Williams converted his first and then missed the second.
 Karl Bohren, Milo Gwosden (2) and Charles Winterburn all failed on their attempts.

 Cincinnati finished the season with a 1–7–1 record.

 The Pitt lineup for the game against Cincinnati was Lloyd Jordan (left end), Ulhard Hangartner (left tackle), John Clark (left guard), John Miller (center), Jack Sack (right guard), Edmund Fredette (right tackle), Frank Williams (right end), Charles Bowser (quarterback), William Flanagan (left halfback), John Anderson (right halfback) and Nick Colonna (fullback).
 Substitutes appearing in the game for Pitt were Richard Simpson, William Ashbaugh, Nick Shuler, Carl Sauer, Milo Gwosden, Orville Hewitt, Karl Bohren, Charles Winterburn and Noble Frank.